apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 ### Create the Initial Config
 In the hello-samza project, configs are kept in the _src/main/config/_ path.
 This is where we will add the config for our application.
-Add a new file named _my-wikipedia-application.properties_ in this location.
+Create a new file named _my-wikipedia-application.properties_ in this location.

 #### Core Configuration
 Let's start by adding some of the core properties to the file: